Q: What is hCG?

 Q: Which home pregnancy test is the best?

-A: FertilityPlus does not recommend any one test above the rest.
+A: FertilityPlus does not recommend any specific test over another.
 For the most part, they are pretty equal.
 Consumer Reports does issue a ranking of tests.